DylanSpeiser/BM-Camera-Control-WebUI/README.md

 >This program was written based on the official REST API documentation from Blackmagic, which can be found [here](https://documents.blackmagicdesign.com/DeveloperManuals/RESTAPIforBlackmagicCameras.pdf)

 Using this tool, you can control your Blackmagic studio and cinema cameras *without any extra hardware!* Use it for remote monitoring, color correction, focus pulling, or keeping tabs on your eqiupment.

-The `BMCamera.js` file is also useful if you want to write your own web app using the REST API.
-More details on how to interface with it can be found below.
+The `BMDevice.js` file works on its own if you want to write your own web app using the REST API.
+If you're interested in an in-depth walkthrough, I have a series of tutorials where I build up this file, step by step, while explaining how each part works.
+You can find it on my [GitHub page for it](https://github.com/DylanSpeiser/BM-API-Tutorial).

 ![Screenshot 1](screenshots/WebUI1.png)